-Green marketing is similar to greenwashing, with one crucial difference — it's genuine.
+Green marketing (also known as green advertising) is similar to greenwashing, with one crucial difference — it's genuine.
 Instead of a company making false environmental claims, green marketing is based on true green credentials.
-It's about being (and trying to be) more sustainable, and using facts to talk about it.
-The aim?
-Showcase social responsibility, raise awareness of environmental issues and drive demand for products that are kinder to the planet.
+It's about being, and trying to be, more sustainable, and using facts to talk about it.
+Why is green marketing important?
+To showcase social responsibility, raise awareness of environmental issues and drive demand for products that are kinder to the planet.
 Advertising a switch to recycled packaging is one example of green marketing.
 Announcing that you're now FSC certified is another.
 And donating a percentage of your sales to environmental groups is a third.

 Here's a look at three companies known for their green marketing, and how they do it.

 In 2007, Patagonia launched the Footprint Chronicles, an online portal that allowed anyone to see where each product was made, how it was made and what it was made from.
 It was a direct way for consumers to learn about a product's supply chain and use those insights to make better, more informed decisions.

 Importantly though, Patagonia didn't just include the good facts.
 They included the bad too.
 They talked openly about the drawbacks of each product and how they planned to improve.
 It was an act of radical transparency, allowing everyone to see the good, the bad and the ugly.
 Why did Patagonia do it?
 Because green marketing is about transparency.
 And because transparency leads to awareness, progress and loyalty.